 It’s helpful if the cooker has an easy-to-read pressure indicator.
 This lets you know that things are working correctly AND when it’s safe to open the pressure cooker.
 Older ones just used the “jiggling” of the pressure weight to show if there was pressure, which was hard for novices to correctly interpret.

-Material.
 As always with things to be used in a boat galley, high-quality stainless steel is best.
 Many pressure cookers are stainless, but some are still aluminum.
-Aluminum pans can’t be used with acidic foods such as tomatoes as the acidity in the tomato will cause a reaction with the aluminum, causing the tomatoes to absorb some of the aluminum and the aluminum to pit.
+Aluminum pans can’t be used with acidic foods such as tomatoes as the acidity in the tomato will cause a reaction with the aluminum.
+This causes the tomatoes to absorb some of the aluminum and the aluminum to pit.
 I’ve never seen a pressure cooker with a non-stick interior.

 - Don’t buy a pressure cooker that is too big for your pot restraints.
 A pressure cooker flying around the boat is even more dangerous than a regular pan.